h2oai/h2o-3/h2o-docs/src/product/flow/SiteIntro.md

 - <a href="https://github.com/h2oai/h2o-3/blob/master/h2o-docs/src/product/flow/images/H2O-Algorithms-Road-Map.pdf" target="_blank">Algorithms Roadmap</a>: This document outlines our currently implemented features and describes which features are planned for future software versions.
 If you'd like to know what's up next for H2O, this is the place to go.

 - <a href="https://github.com/h2oai/h2o-3/blob/master/CONTRIBUTING.md" target="_blank">Contributing code</a>: If you're interested in contributing code to H2O, we appreciate your assistance!
-This document describes how to access our list of Jiras that are suggested tasks for contributors and how to contact us.
+This document describes how to access our list of Jiras that are suggested tasks for contributors and how to contact us. **Note**: To access this link, you must have an [Atlassian account](https://id.atlassian.com/signup?application=mac&tenant=&continue=https%3A%2F%2Fmy.atlassian.com).

 ---